 But Ulysses, if one can express himself thus, did not hear their silence; he believed that they sang and that he alone was preserved from hearing them; he saw at first distractedly the curve of their neck, their deep breath, their eyes full of tears, their half-opened mouth, but he believed that all this was part of the airs which were lost around him.
 But soon everything slipped before his gaze fixed on the distance; the Sirens literally disappeared before his firmness and it was precisely when he was closest to them that he ignored their existence.”

 The bracket in the title of the play alludes – but it is not a literal reference – to Franz Kafka’s story “The Silence of the Sirens”.
 In reality, Kafka’s story is not so much about telling an alternative story (that the mermaids did not sing) as it is about suggesting a paradox, insinuating a doubt of perspective.
 It is rather to this – to a possible paradoxical perspective – that the title alludes.
 It is a form articulated in five instrumental “songs”.
 What is left of singing, of vocal conduct and expression, when no one sings?
 This is the paradox that is explored.

-Formally, I continue the work on articulation in moments that are not “movements”: an elliptical but unitary form that brings into play memory and expectations to create permanence through discontinuity.
+Formally I continue the work on the articulation in moments which are not for all that “movements”: therefore an elliptic form, but unitary which puts in play the memory and the expectations to create the permanence through the discontinuity.